davidebolo1993/VISOR/README.md

 VISOR SHORtS -h #print help

-VISOR SHORtS -g genome.fa -hapfa h1.fa h2.fa -bed sim.bed -o shortsout #default double-strand sequencing simulations
+VISOR SHORtS -g genome.fa -s folder -bed sim.bed -o singlesample #short reads data simulation for single input VISOR SHORtS -g genome.fa -s folder1 folder 2 -bed sim.bed -o multisamples -f 50.0 50.0 #short reads data simulation for subclones

 VISOR LASeR -h #print help

-VISOR LASeR -g genome.fa -hapfa h1.fa h2.fa -bed sim.bed -o laserout #long-reads sequencing simulations
+VISOR LASeR -g genome.fa -s folder -bed sim.bed -o singlesample #long reads data simulation VISOR LASeR -g genome.fa -s folder1 folder 2 -bed sim.bed -o multisamples -f 50.0 50.0 #long reads data simulation for subclones
 ```

 Inputs to VISOR SHORtS and VISOR LASeR are:

 - genome.fa is the reference genome in .fasta format
-- h1.fa and h2.fa (can be also more) are the haplotype .fasta files generated with VISOR HACk
+- folder 1 (folder2, folder3 ...).
+One or more folder containing one ore more haplotypes generated with VISOR HACk.
+If a single folder is given, VISOR SHORtS perform simulations for the single sample otherwise each input folder is considered a subclone and -f specifies subclones fractions (percentages)
-- sim.bed is the .bed file containing regions to simulate from h1.fa and h2.fa like the one in _Examples/SHORtS.LASeR.bed_.
+- sim.bed is the .bed file containing regions to simulate from the haplotypes, like the one in _Examples/SHORtS.LASeR.bed_.
 If multiple regions are given, the .bam files generated for each region will then be merged.

-Additionally, both VISOR SHORtS and VISOR LASeR allow to specify an allelic fraction (-af), which is the fraction of reads that for the simulated region in sim.bed files will carry the structural variants.

 .bed file must contain 4 columns WITHOUT header: __CHROMOSOME__, __START__, __END__, __COVERAGE BIAS__